 Globally, number of mobile devices and connections reached 8 billion recently, and is projected to surpass 1.5 devices per capita by 2021.
-These mobile devices are generating enormous amount of data, related to information of the users and the context.
-However, most of these fine details aren’t being utilised in current mobile systems, due to difficulties associated with exploiting them.
+These mobile devices are generating an enormous amount of data, associated with behaviours of the users and their associated context.
+However, most of these subtle behaviours aren’t being utilized in current mobile systems, due to difficulties associated with exploiting them.
 For example, some key characteristics of user behaviours such as mobility, content interest and device interaction vary both spatially and temporally, as well as being context-dependent.
 The challenges not only lie in finding the optimal approach of understanding these fine-grained dynamics of user behaviours, but also integrating the insights into the system.